polyrainbow/neno/docs/GraphViewManual.md

 ## User interface performance

-When you have a lot of notes in your graph (> 1000), the graph can become unresponsive.
+When you have a lot of notes in your graph (> 1000), dragging the graph and zooming in and out may become laggy.
 If that is the case, you can disable rendering the note titles by clicking  the `Toggle text rendering` button in the title bar.
 If your graph has at least 500 nodes, text rendering is disabled by default and must be enabled manually by clicking the button.

+When text rendering is disabled, note titles are still be displayed in the bottom-left corner when hovering over a node.